danmackinlay/pattern_machine/README.md

   an event occurring .001% of the time)
 * rename "feature" functions as used in python and SC implementation to "basis" functions
-* make the feature mapping a little less ad-hoc "F1,F2,F4" what is this shit?
 * it's weird that bar pos and the filter vectors are related by slightly different time quanta, no?
 Should I change that?
 Quantise the entire thing to a cellular grid?
 * more generous compound feature search which allows features to appear which are *ONLY* interaction terms, despite both parents not being significant

+  * ARGH! this is precisely PC-algorithm!

 * [hint hdf chunk size](http://pytables.github.io/usersguide/optimization.html#informing-pytables-about-expected-number-of-rows-in-tables-or-arrays)
 * [trim data the set](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/#how_large_the_training_set_should_be?)
 * use formal [feature selection](http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/#feature_selection_tool)